 The other day, someone I have known since childhood asked me to explain what it was like to have fibromyalgia as she has a relative with it and would like to understand better.
 Once I candidly explained what it was like, the reply came back that my symptoms must be much, much worse than the people she knew with it because she can only sometimes tell that it is bothering them.
 My answer to her was this.
-Please be aware that people with… read more
+Please be aware that people with fibromyalgia are so tired of having people disbelieve them… read more

 Thank you so much for opening up this conversation, because fibromyalgia by nature is an isolating disease that is not at all understood by most people.

 I myself, had to go on disability because of it after working 38 yrs as a nurse, was ashamed to admit that was the reason for my disability.
 I had a full medical workup for other reasons, and it was more comfortable for me to say I was on disability for my chronic kidney failure, and mitral valve dysfunction, with chronic heart failure, than to say it was because I hurt so much from the fibromyalgia I couldn't concentrate or focus enough to even think straight, and would hide in the bathroom crying due to trying to work through the pain.

 Even I was amazed when I finally learned that the only reason I qualified for disability was because of the fibromyalgia alone.
 That was total validation for me, and after that I began to tell people the truth about my disability.

 @A MyFibroTeam Member When I was younger, my family was less inclined to even try to understand the degree of my pain but as they have aged and they are now having more aches and pains they are much more sympathetic.
 Also the knowledge of what fibromyalgia is has increased and since it does run in families, my family has educated themselves so they will recognize it if it hits anyone in their families.
 My sister has been diagnosed with fibro now too.